dart-archive/sdk/index.md

 ## Running your first program

-Let’s go ahead and run our first Fletch program.
+Let’s go ahead and run our first Dartino program.
 This is a simple program that prints Hello.
 In your command line type:

 ~~~